MicrosoftDocs/sql-docs/azure-sql/managed-instance/november-2022-feature-wave-enroll.md

 ---
 title: Enroll in November 2022 feature wave
 titleSuffix: Azure SQL Managed Instance
-description: Learn how to enroll new and existing instances into the November 2022 feature wave
+description: Learn how to enroll new and existing instances in the November 2022 feature wave.
 author: MashaMSFT
 ms.author: mathoma
 ms.date: 11/16/2022